7 Things Your Kids Shouldn’t Do Online

 Be safe, not sorry!

 In an age of information sharing, where our social world has gone digital, our children are more at risk of exposing themselves to harm, starting with the personal tidbits they plant online.

 It can be tough to keep up with the latest apps that your kids are using.
 Just when you’ve spoken to them about Facebook, they’ve moved on… to Instagram or Snapchat.

 To help kids maximise the Internet’s benefits while minimising the risks, we have pin-pointed tips on how they can stay safe while clicking away.

 So take note parents.
 Here are the 7 things that kids should never do online.

 Full name.
-Have your child choose a screen name that does not include their real first or last name to maintain privacy
+Have your child choose a screen name that does not include their real first or last name to maintain the privacy.

 Home address.
-An absolute no-no. Warn your kids against sharing your home address to anyone online Phone number.
-Restrict who your kid gives his mobile number to - cyber bullying can happen via hand phones too
+An absolute no-no. Warn your kids against sharing your home address to anyone online.

 Never share their current location.
 Advise your kids not to get too specific with their social check-ins.
 Caution them against using check-in applications on their Facebook and Twitter pages that tag their whereabouts.
 Posts like these make it easy for predators to locate them.